LowByteFox/ookami/README.md

 # ookami
-A shell made in rust
+A shell made in go